 Hanami, or flower viewing, is a thousand-year-old Japanese custom.
 People celebrate the beginning of spring and admire the beauty of cherry blossoms.
 The Sakura has always been considered a sacred tree by Japanese and is a symbol of the country today.

 Families, friends, co-workers, school classes and couples gather in parks for the time of blossoming, and picnic under the trees.
 It is a happy and festive time to spend with dear people and enjoy the beauty of the trees, exploding with blossoms.
 Sometimes these festivities can last the whole day and up till the late night.
 The period of the cherry blossoming is very short, not more than two weeks, so people are trying to get the most of it.

 This tradition has great importance to Japanese today, and especially, a lot of young people do this with their friends.
 Cherry blossoms don’t last, so this makes this gathering with friends, or family, a special moment to remember.

-Before the age of technology only some very skilled artists were able to capture the delicate beauty of the sakura.
+Before the age of technology, only some very skilled artists were able to capture the delicate beauty of the sakura.
 All others were watching it for hours, admiring the passing beauty of the sacred tree.
-Nowadays in the age when everyone has a camera, or a smartphone with a camera, the ritual has changed a bit.
+Nowadays in the age when everyone has a camera or a smartphone with a camera, the ritual has changed a bit.
 Already with the appearance of the very first blossoms people gather around the trees and photograph them.
-Especially in the beginning of the season the trees with the first opened sakura blossoms are surrounded by dozens of people, trying to get a great shot.
-It might sound disturbing, but Japanese have a great respect to nature and would never harm the quietness and harmony of the happening.
+Especially in the beginning of the season, the trees with the first opened sakura blossoms are surrounded by dozens of people, trying to get a great shot.
+It might sound disturbing, but Japanese have a great respect for nature and would never harm the quietness and harmony of the happening.